Electoral Map

 To obtain an electoral map, you must be registered to vote.

-Registration on the electoral lists may be made:
+Registration on the electoral lists can be done:

 You can check your voter registration and know your polling station using this online service: